ESTA and VWP for Business Aircraft Travel to the U.S.: Tips and Best Practice

 6. Any passenger with a valid ESTA may travel to the U.S. aboard a VWP signatory carrier

 A passenger may arrive aboard any VWP signatory carrier and depart the U.S. aboard any corporate or scheduled commercial aircraft.
-Within the permitted 90-day stay, the passenger may make side trips to Canada, Mexico, and adjacent Bahamian or Caribbean islands and will generally be readmitted to the U.S. under the VWP program for the remainder of the 90-day stay granted upon initial arrival into the U.S. The side trip may be done with VWP signatory carriers.
+Within the permitted 90-day stay, the passenger may make side trips to Canada, Mexico, and adjacent Bahamian or Caribbean islands and will generally be readmitted to the U.S. under the VWP program for the remainder of the 90-day stay granted upon initial arrival into the U.S. The side trip may be done on a non Signatory Carrier.
 Total length of stay, including side trips, must be 90 days or less.

 7. Confirm that passengers have ESTAs